Books

 Greatdrakes (Dragon Shifter Romance)

-Ancient dragons are waking, and they’re finding mates among the fae and humans who were never supposed to matter to them.
-Possessive, protective, and absolutely unhinged about the women they claim.
+Ancient dragons are waking inside this family of magicians, and they’re finding mates among the fae and humans who were never supposed to matter to them.
+Possessive, protective, and absolutely unhinged about the people they claim.

 Start here if you want: Magician family, Dragon shifter heroes, “mine” energy, protector romance, fated mates who fight it (and lose).